AXDOOMER/doom-patcher/README.md

 ### Credits

 Many thanks to the authors of the hacks who made them available on Doomworld.
-They are: Miguel Folatelli (aka myk), Andrey "entryway" Budko (aka e6y) and Colin Phipps (aka cph).
-If you can't find your name here and think I have forgotten you, then send me an email or contact me on Doomworld.
+They are: Miguel Folatelli (aka myk), Andrey "entryway" Budko (aka e6y), Colin Phipps (aka cph), Randy87 and xttl.
+If you can't find your name here and think I forgot you, then send me an email or contact me on Doomworld.

 ### Sumitting patches